vamsi008/SpringBootSecurity/README.md

 # SpringBootSecurity
 Web Project using spring boot.
-Tried to add all the functionalities that we can do using spring boot.
+Tried to use functionality that we can do using spring boot.

 * Spring Security.
 * Spring Tiles.
-* Custom Jsp's which are independed of thymeleaf.
+* Custom JSP  which are independent of thyme leaf.
-* Method level granuality in security.
+* Method level granularity in security.
+* Mapping Jackson.

+##Using the application for debug purpose.

+* Download the package.
+*  It runs on  java 1.8 can change the version to 1.8 if needed.
+*  to Run

+>     mvn package && java -Xdebug -Xrunjdwp:server=y,transport=dt_socket,address=8000,suspend=n -jar target/employeeSecurity-1.0.jar